centeio/alignment/readme.md

 ## Quickstart ##

-Make sure to have python3 installed.
+Make sure to have python3 e pip3 installed.
 Go to main folder and run:

-    pip install requirements.txt
+    pip3 install -r requirements.txt

 Once everything is installed you can run the development server: [http://localhost:8000/](http://localhost:8000/)